© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman Bath House, Castleford is a scheduled monument protected by Historic England under reference 1428421.
 View the official record →

-Roman Bath House, Castleford is a scheduled ancient monument consisting of the remains of a bathing establishment from the Roman occupation of Britain.
+Roman Bath House, Castleford is a substantial remain of bathing facilities dating to the Roman occupation of Britain, situated within the fortress settlement at Castleford in West Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1428421.

 Roman Bath House, Castleford is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1428421.